 One of the things you may be worried about when you come to Thailand is if you can catch dengue fever in Bangkok.
 Dengue fever is a virus that is transmitted by mosquitoes and tens of thousands of cases usually spring up nationwide every year.

-Dengue fever in Bangkok – While it’s not as common to hear of people getting dengue fever in Bangkok, due to mosquitoes being far lower in numbers than out in rural areas, it does happen.
-This year alone, there have been just over 4,000 cases of dengue fever reported in Bangkok.
+Dengue fever in Bangkok – While it is not as common to hear of people getting dengue fever in Bangkok, due to mosquitoes being far lower in numbers than out in rural areas, it does happen.
+In 2018 alone, there were 5,899 cases of dengue fever reported in Bangkok from January to September.
+Out of those cases, five people died.

-How many of those were actually contracted in the city itself is difficult to tell but many obviously were.
+How many of those were actually contracted in the city itself is difficult to tell, but some obviously were.

 Several years ago, I was working at an international company in Bangkok when one of the partners came down with dengue fever.
 He hadn’t been out of the city for at least six months, but contracted dengue fever nonetheless.